 - Ever hear of “skinny fat”?… inactive people who appear thin, who are in poor shape can have a normal range BMI but have a lot of body fat and not as much lean muscle mass as they should.

 - Ethnicity can play a factor in what defines a “normal” BMI range.

 - Body type, as it relates to the location of fat (abdominal fat = apple shaped, hip & thigh fat = pear shaped) is a predictor of health risk.
 Those with apple-shaped bodies are at a higher risk for cardiovascular disease, diabetes and high blood pressure.

 Bottom Line: When it comes to knowing your numbers, don’t stop at your BMI.
 Use your BMI as a first checkpoint, but keep measuring.
 Take a waist-to-hip ratio (WHR) to obtain more information about risks associated with body fat.
 Males with a WHR >1.0 and women with a WHR >0.85 are at a high risk for heart disease and diabetes.
-Check out my Body Composition Worksheet and calculate your numbers, or contact me to work thru an analysis together.
+Check out my blog Measuring Body Fat in 3 Easy Steps to calculate your numbers.
+Knowledge is power!